 Latin America & The Caribbean

 In 2019, at the request of the Civil Defense and Ministry of Planning, the CADRI Partnership methodology was applied to facilitate a multisectoral diagnosis of the DRM system with the support of the Humanitarian Country Team.
 The diagnosis covers eight critical sectors: agriculture and food security, health, education, WASH, mining, environment, water resource management and protection.
-The capacity diagnosis is under validation.
+The capacity diagnosis was updated in 2021 to integrate lessons from the COVID-19 pandemic.
+It informed the development of the national DRR strategy 2022-2030.